-Research in the School of Electronics and Computer Science focuses on theoretical and practical solutions to the modern society's needs such as ICT services, health, social care, green technologies, safety and security, environments for teaching and learning.
+Research in the Faculty of Science and Technology focuses on theoretical and practical solutions to the modern society's needs such as ICT services, health, social care, green technologies, safety and security, environments for teaching and learning.

 Our work ranges from cutting edge research in electronics, communications, software systems, computer vision, virtual reality, grid and cloud computing, to novel applications of operational research and statistical modelling to healthcare systems, data mining and semantic systems.

-In the Research Assessment Exercise in 2008 more than 70 per cent of the School's research was rated as internationally recognised, internationally excellent or world-leading in terms of originality, significance and rigour.
+In the Research Assessment Exercise in 2008 more than 70 per cent of the previously known as the School of Electronics and Computer Science research was rated as internationally recognised, internationally excellent or world-leading in terms of originality, significance and rigour.